A Lower Bound for the Fourier Entropy of Boolean Functions on the Biased Hypercube: Introduction

-Motivated by Han's elegant framework, we take a complementary direction in this paper: rather than bounding the entropy \emph{from above} via total influence, we establish a general \emph{lower} bound on spectral entropy in terms of \emph{squared} influences.
-Writing $q:=4p(1-p)\in(0,1]$. \begin{theorem} For any Boolean function $f:(\{0,1\}^n,\mu_p^n)\to \{\pm1\}$ we have
+Motivated by Han's restriction-moment framework, we take a complementary direction: rather than upper bounding $\Ent_p(f)$ in terms of total influence $\I^{(p)}[f]$, we establish a general \emph{lower bound} on spectral entropy in terms of coordinate influences.
+The guiding message is a spectral anti-concentration principle: \emph{if $f$ has substantial sensitivity to coordinate resampling, then its Fourier spectrum cannot be too concentrated and must carry nontrivial entropy.} In particular, our bound is expressed through a universal one-dimensional transform of each influence, and is sharp with a complete extremizer characterization.